vfarcic/devops24/manuscript/04-helm.md

 W> ## A note to minishift users
 W>
 W> The values define Ingress which does not exist in your cluster.
-If we'd create a set of values specifically for OpenShift, we would not define Ingress.
+If we'd create a set of values specific to OpenShift, we would not define Ingress.
 However, since those values are supposed to work in any Kubernetes cluster, we left them intact.
-Given that Ingress controller does not exist, Ingress resources will have no effect so it's safe to leave those values.
+Given that Ingress controller does not exist, Ingress resources will have no effect, so it's safe to leave those values.

 Next, we'll wait for `jenkins` Deployment to roll out and open its UI in a browser.